Overcoming the Healthcare IT Talent Shortage

 Utilize Open APIs.

 The world wide web is your oyster.
-You can harvest a virtually unlimited pool of Open Source components if your interface engine is architected to be extensible via Open standardized data-level APIs (Application Programming Interface).
+You can harvest a virtually unlimited pool of Open Source components if your interface engine is architected to be extensible via Open, standardized data-level APIs (Application Programming Interface).
 It is a very efficient way of increasing interoperability.
 With an interface engine that utilizes Open APIs, your IT staff can spend less time on custom development and more time on actually interfacing.

 Use an Approach that Uses Configuration vs. Coding.

 There no longer is a need for interface engines to rely on users writing complex code or scripting languages.
-With the maturation of Java and Windows along with HTML 5, interface engine users can be presented with a fully graphical user interface to develop even the most complex interfaces without the need to write any code.
+With the maturation of Java and Windows along with HTML 5, interface engine users can be presented with an entirely graphical user interface to develop even the most complex interfaces without the need to write any code.
 In the same way that desktop applications removed the requirements to write endless lines of code and replaced them with graphical views; interface engines can do the same and broaden the resource pool and make users more productive.

 Make Interfaces Shareable.